Filek-Zelebi: Turkey

-A similar narrative is attested in the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), devised by scholars Wolfram Eberhard and Pertev Naili Boratav.
-According to their system, abbreviated as TTV, EbBo or EB, in type TTV 104, Die Traube II, with 14 variants registered.
+A similar narrative is attested in the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), devised by scholars Wolfram Eberhard and Pertev Naili Boratav, indexed as type TTV 104, Die Traube II, with 14 variants registered.
 In the Turkish tale type, a father asks his three daughters what presents he can bring them, and the youngest asks for something unique; the girl is given to a mysterious man as his wife; one night, she lights up a candle and finds a padlock on his body; she is banished from their marital home and takes shelter with her sisters-in-law.